 Where is My Oregon License Plate Number?

 Much like other states, the vehicle license plate is mounted on the front and rear of a vehicle.
-If you're not with your vehicle at the current time, you can obtain the plate number from the vehicle's certificate of title, or from other important documents such as its insurance documents.
+Another way to identify the license plate number is, you can find it on the vehicle's certificate of title, or from other important documents such as its insurance documents.

 You can either mail in the required documents, along with the payment of fees, to the DMV office, or bring them with you to the DMV in-person.
-You'll need:
+For this part of the process, you will need:

 If you're mailing in, send the documents and fees to the following address: